Showing posts with label SQL Server 2017. Show all posts

 FROM Person.Address

-In SQL Server 2017 was introduced the Trim function which not only replaces the combined use of LTrim and RTrim functions, but also replaces other specified characters (including CR, LF, Tab) from the start or end of a string.
+In SQL Server 2017 was introduced the Trim function which not only replaces the combined use of LTrim and RTrim functions, but it also allows to replace other specified characters (including CR, LF, Tab) from the start or end of a string.

 By default the function removes the space from both sides of a string: